 What else?
 Le Duc de Mop, aka Cassel, rises to new heights.
 Philippe returns to Versailles and can be observed wearing a rather dashing suit.
 I want it.
 The suit, I mean.
 Since Alex probably won’t read this, I will be so bold to say that he can only be described as utterly yummy.
 Last but not least… two major characters of season one will lose their lives in the first two episodes.
 One is Rohan, the other comes a bit as a shock.

 That’s it for now.
 More in the actual reviews.
 When those will be scribbled, I can not say.
 Hopefully soon.
-If you want some more Versailles in the meanwhile, consider to join our lovely group on Facebook or give myself or our shared Versailles account a follow on Twitter.
+If you want some more Versailles in the meanwhile, consider to join our lovely group on Facebook or give myself or the Versailles account a follow on Twitter.